stangmechanic/NE155_Homework_3/README.txt

 The program should pause here until you close the plot window.
 Behavior might differ on your system.

+2. Handwritten solutions are provided in the problem_2.pdf.

 3.a.
 The required iterations and solution for each of the three solution techniques.